The Navajo Nation has the highest infection rate in the country.

 During this time we also secured our first commitment of monthly support from a foundation, The JJ Metta Memorial Foundation, which is operated from the United States but – until we connected — focused exclusively on the needs of students in India.
 In addition to obtaining the foundation’s monthly support, The Kwek Society facilitated the foundation’s direct shipments of masks and period products to the Navajo Nation.

-This spring we got some media attention.
+In Spring 2020 we got some media attention for our work during COVID.
 Native News Online reported on us, as did a DC-Maryland-Virginia based news program.
 The Harvard Project on American Indian Economic Development wrote about us in mid-June as one of a number of indigenous women-run groups doing “critical and courageous work” to assist Native communities and Native nations during the pandemic.

 The Kwek Society’s delivery of masks and period products to Shiprock, New Mexico for distribution within the Navajo Nation, April 2020.